-- A. Check with their high school counselor and/or determine the options for demonstrating college-level placement via assessments or courses taken.
-At a minimum, college level skills in reading and writing are required. - B. Speak with their counselor to assess credits needed for graduation, then decide which courses they would like to take at the college.
+- aA.
+Check with their high school counselor and/or determine the options for demonstrating college-level placement via assessments or courses taken.
+At a minimum, college level skills in reading and writing are required. - bB.
+Speak with their counselor to assess credits needed for graduation, then decide which courses they would like to take at the college.
 Note that part-time Running Start students will need to coordinate college classes so that they do not interfere with their high school classes.
 Full-time Running Start students will generally not be enrolled in courses at the high school, even when the community college they attend is not in session.
-A student enrolled full-time at a college may use .2 FTE to enroll at the high school for the purpose of accessing college courses online.
-Students are permitted to enroll in a combined annual average of 1.2 FTE between the high school and the college. - C. Obtain a Running Start verification form from the college or their high school counselor.
-Work with high school counselor and/or college to verify course decisions and coverage of tuition via state funding for selected courses.
-Parent/guardian consent is required if the student is under 18 years old. - D. Register for classes via the college's online registration system.
+A student enrolled full-time at a college may use 0.2 FTE to enroll at the high school for the purpose of accessing college courses online.
+Students are permitted to enroll in a combined annual average of 1.2 FTE between the high school and the college. - cC.
+Obtain a Running Start verification form from the college or their high school counselor.
+Work with the high school counselor and/or college to verify course decisions and coverage of tuition via state funding for selected courses.
+Parent/guardian consent is required if the student is under eighteen (18) years old. - dD.
+Register for classes via the college's online registration system.
 First time Running Start students will need to enroll in the college before completing the registration process.
-The verification process in paragraph "C" above needs to occur to ensure state funding for college courses. - E. Work with school counselor to ensure transmission of the authorization form to the college prior to established deadlines to ensure continued enrollment
+The verification process in paragraph "c" above needs to occur to ensure state funding for college courses. - eE.
+Work with the school counselor to ensure transmission of the authorization form to the college prior to established deadlines to ensure continued enrollment.

-College in the High School
+2. College in the High School